jlinkels/tclmpv/README.md

 Debugging
 ---------

-Setting **#MPVDEBUG 1** in tclmpv.c generates a mpvdebug.txt file with debug messages in the directory where the Tcl script is run.
+Setting **#MPVDEBUG 1** in tclmpv.c generates an mpvdebug.txt file with debug messages in the directory where the Tcl script is run.

 Examples